 People with celiac disease often experience any number of symptoms, from gastrointestinal symptoms (bloating and diarrhea), to skin, bone, joint, fertility and mental disorders.

-Related Article: 8 Roaring Symptoms of Celiac Disease
+Related Article: 10 Signs and Symptoms of Celiac Disease

 There are three things that all people with celiac disease have in common:

 (1) They are all genetically predispositioned to get the disease.
 Researchers have identified that all celiac disease patients carry one of two genes, HLA-DQA1 and HLA-DQB1.